fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/BasicComponentCreation-Components.md

 ## The Creator Function ##

 All components have a **creator function**: a public function that is invoked to instantiate the component.
 The framework will instantiate the creator function for you automatically, given the component's default options.
-When your component is registered as a [subcomponent](../SubcomponentDeclaration.md) of another, the framework will also take responsibility for calling the creator function for you automatically.
+When your component is registered as a [subcomponent](../SubcomponentDeclaration.md) of another component, the framework will also take responsibility for calling the creator function for you automatically.
 In the rare case you need to construct a component directly using a JavaScript function call, Infusion components have a standardized function signature:

 * plain and **model** components accept a single argument: `options`